ph0ngp/linglook/README.md

 ## Introduction

 LingLook is a browser extension that lets you look up Chinese words by hovering over them.
 It works on Chromium based browsers, Firefox (desktop and Android version), Safari (macOS and iOS).
-It's a fork of [10ten Japanese Reader](https://github.com/birchill/10ten-ja-reader).
+It's a fork of [10ten Japanese Reader](https://github.com/birchill/10ten-ja-reader) but designed for Chinese learners.

 ## Screenshots